 Environmental issues related to global warmingIt has been known that current environmental issues regarding global warming have a very large impact on our ecosystem.
 Some of the most major issue regarding climate changes, broken ecosystem, species extinction due to the sudden climate changes, and also rise of sea level which is very dangerous.
 This kinds of issues are several of the most recent and problematic issue due to the global warming.

 How to solve global environmental issuesBecause we life in earth, global environmental issues and challenges are something that need to be solved.
 There are several ways to solve global environmental issue.
 First of all, we need to change our way of thinking.
 This means that we need change our life and start to think more about our environment in a more different way.
 We need to preserve nature by not litter, not using or minimizing product that can harm earth and ozone, preserve the earth and start to take care of our surrounding.
-Many people are changing their lifestyles, to sustainable homes, zero waste life, electric cars, solar or wind power, eco-friendly products, recycling and composting, etc. Global environmental issues and solutions of course is not something that can be done in just one day.
+Many people are changing their lifestyles, to sustainable homes, zero waste life, electric cars, solar or wind power, eco-friendly products, stop the dairy & meat, composting, etc. Global environmental issues and solutions of course is not something that can be done in just one day.
 It needs time to repair what we human have broken.
 However, it does not mean that it can be repaired.
 As long as we have the audacity and preservation to take care of nature we can do it.
 Start by taking care of our surrounding environment then we can move to a bigger solution to take care of global environment caused by global warming.

 Environmental issues with a global impactFor your global environmental issues facts there are actually, several environmental issue with a global impact.
 One of the most infamous is the rise of sea level because of the hole in our ozone.
 This is caused by the use of Freon and pollution in our world.
 The cause of this has been trying to be minimized on the decade but the problem is too big therefore it still needs time to be completely repaired.
 There are of course other important issue, and it is our duty as human to make sure the issue can be thwarted for our future generation.